Pierre Cardin: 1960s

+In 1965, he shortened all of his day skirts to mid-thigh or higher and moved further into a Space Age look, with conical dresses, coats, and capes featuring high, geometric collars and hoods and prominent hem-banding, all worn with geometric headgear, tights, and flat shoes, sometimes with spats.
+Short, softer chemise dresses were also shown, and eveningwear turned on long, easy, sweatery T-shirt dresses shimmering with sequins in bands of bright hues.
+He brought in more East Asians as models, notably Cambodian Nom Srey Neang.

-By 1966, Cardin favored an even closer fit for his menswear; slightly wider, more squared shoulders on longer jackets; two-piece or three-piece suits, the vests now sans lapels; a single inverted pleat for jackets instead of vents; higher shirt collars; larger tie knots on even wider ties; and flared pants.
+By 1966, Cardin favored an even closer fit for his menswear; slightly wider, more squared, yet unpadded shoulders on longer jackets; two-piece or three-piece suits, the vests now sans lapels; inverted pleats for jackets instead of vents; higher shirt collars; larger tie knots on even wider ties; and flared pants cut slightly longer in the back to visually lengthen the leg.
 Turtlenecks were now presented even for evening, a trend that would become characteristic of the second half of the decade.
 More casual clothes were also slim, even tight, and featured turtlenecks, jackets with zippers closing fronts and pockets, trousers with stripes along the outer seam, and prominent belts, with summer clothes more colorful and including striped shirts worn open enough to expose the chest and flared pants with colorful side stripes.
 All of this became very influential and popular, including in the US.

 Cardin resigned from the Chambre Syndicale in 1966 and began showing his collections in his own venue.
 He also designed uniforms for Pakistan International Airlines, which were introduced from 1966 to 1971 and became an instant hit.

 Cardin had entered his Space Age phase by 1966, as had much of the rest of the fashion world following the launch of the Soviet Union's space program, André Courrèges's landmark 1964 and '65 collections, and the widespread influence of Britain's Mod culture.
 His menswear collections now also included a Cosmonaut or Cosmocorps line characterized by jumpsuits, hip-belted tunics, and tights-like or flared trousers, all with prominent, often ring-pulled zippers and ultra-modern boots that sometimes rose to the knee.